 Marta Morando

-I am a PhD candidate in Economics at the London School of Economics, where I am affiliated with STICERD and the Programme on Cohesive Capitalism.
-I work on topics related to political economy, labour, organization, and innovation.
+I am a PhD candidate in Economics at the London School of Economics, where I am affiliated with STICERD.

 You can find my CV here.

 We document that inventors patent and cite technologies aligned with the views of their political party.
 We link inventors to U.S. voter registration data and map politically polarized issues to technologies.
-Compared to Republicans, Democrats are one-third more likely to patent technologies addressing climate change mitigation or women’s reproductive health, and one-third less likely to patent weapons.
-These findings hold across patent and inventor returns, organization characteristics, and within assignees.
-A similar pattern holds in the diffusion of innovation: Republicans and Democrats are on average 20% differently likely to cite polarized technologies.
+Compared to Republicans, Democrats are one-third more likely to patent technologies addressing climate change mitigation or women's reproductive health and one-third less likely to patent weapons.
+This holds across economic returns and organization characteristics.
+Republicans and Democrats are also 20% differently likely to cite these technologies.
+These findings highlight the importance of inventors' identity—specifically, their party affiliation—in shaping the content and diffusion of their innovation.

 Teaching